ubaceslab/swenv/README.md

   *   build_gdb_version.sh
   *   build_autotools_version.sh
   *   build_doxygen_version.sh
+  *   build_anaconda.sh
+    * There is no version for Anaconda because you update it internally using the "conda" command (this is also how you install packages).
+The build will require you to agree to the license, set the prefix (the script will display the path for you in a message so you can copy it before the installer runs), and do not let it reset your bashrc since a modulefile will be created.
+After the installer runs, I have conda install numpy, scipy, h5py, sympy, and matplotlib.
+By module load anaconda, when you run python, you will be able to use those packages.
+Note I expect that each user will manage their own Anaconda install after this, but this should be enough for you to use matplotlib for data that we generate.
   *   ...
 * Load the compiler, e.g.: module load gcc
 * Run build scripts for "compiler" level apps